 Things started to change in 2017 when IPVanish was acquired by a company called StackPath.
 We can’t say that this VPN changed drastically, except for one thing.
 The new management team of IPVanish, along with its CEO Lance Crosby, has had been reminding us that any previous scandals were in the past and that IPVanish no longer logged any personal data.
 In fact, IPVanish became a ‘zero-logs’ VPN service at that time.

 Today, IPVanish is owned by NetProtect, which is a brand owned by J2 Global.
-You most probably haven’t heard about this company until now, but this one is a major player in the global IT market.
-It owns VPNs such as StrongVPN, SaferVPN, Encrypt.me (which acquired Buffered VPN in the meantime), and WLVPN among others.
+You probably haven’t heard about this company until now, but this company owns a number of VPN brands.
+We’re talking about VPNs such as StrongVPN, SaferVPN, Encrypt.me (which acquired Buffered VPN in the meantime), and WLVPN, among others.

-Finally, it’s important to be said that IPVanish comes from the USA.
+Finally, it’s important to highlight that IPVanish (still) comes from the USA.
 If you didn’t know, this country is a member of the 5/9/14 Eyes Alliance – created for the purpose of data logging and data sharing (exchange).
 We have to admit that this is a bit worrisome, and we would always recommend going for a VPN from a more privacy-friendly country.
-However, this VPN (as a brand) has done plenty to improve its image in the last year or so.

 As per the criminal affidavit, the US Homeland Security asked for personal data records from Highwinds Network Group, the parent company of IPVanish at the time.
 After some discussion, the VPN provider decided to hand over two types of information: